cloudevents/spec/avro-format.md

 ## 3 Data

-The `data` of the CloudEvent should be encoded in a top-level field called `data` of type `bytes`.
-No additional encoding should be done, regardless of the `contenttype` attribute.
+The `data` of the CloudEvent MUST be encoded in a top-level field called `data` of type `bytes`.
+Additional encoding MUST NOT be done, regardless of the `contenttype` attribute.

 ## 4 Examples